Barabasi-Lab/AI-Bind/README.md

 Here we describe the Jupyter Notebooks, Python Modules and MATLAB scripts used in AI-Bind.

-### DeepPurpose and Confuguration Model

-DeepPurpose Rerun - Transformer CNN.ipynb: We train-test DeepPurpose using the benchmark BindingDB data.
-Multiple experiments on DeepPurpose have been carried out here, which includes randomly assigning chemical structures and degree analysis of DeepPurpose performance.

-Configuration Models on DeepPurpose data.ipynb: We explore the performance of duplex configuration model on DeepPurpose train-test datasets.

-runscriptposneg.m: Runs the network configuration model using ligand and target degree sequences.
-Output files summat10.csv and summat01.csv are then used in calculating the performance of the configuration model.

 ### AIBind

-AIBind.py: Contains the Python class for AI-Bind.
-Includes all the ML models.
+1. AIBind.py: Contains the Python class for AI-Bind.
+Includes all the neural architectures: VecNet, VAENet and Siamese Model.

-import_modules.py: Contains all the necessary Python modules to run AI-Bind models.
+2. import_modules.py: Contains all the necessary Python modules to run AI-Bind.

+### Configuration-Model-5-fold

+1. Configuration Model - Cross-Validation.ipynb: Computes the 5-fold cross-validation performance of the Duplex Configuration Model on BindingDB data used in DeepPurpose.
+2. configuration_bipartite.m: Contains the MATLAB implementation of the Duplex Configuration Model.
+3. runscriptposneg.m: Runs the Duplex Configuration Model using the degree seuqences of the ligands and the proteins.
+Output files summat10.csv and summat01.csv are used in calculating the performance of the configuration model.

-### VecNet
+### DeepPurpose-5-fold

-VecNet-Unseen_Nodes.ipynb: We create the network-derived negatives, execute a 5-fold cross-validation on unseen nodes, and make predictions on SARS-CoV-2 genes using VecNet.

-VecNet-Unseen_Targets.ipynb: We execute a 5-fold cross-validation on VecNet.

-### DeepPurpose - 5 fold

-Deep Purpose - Final DataSet - Unseen Targets.ipynb: We execute a 5-fold cross-validation over unseen targets on DeepPurpose using the network-derived negatives.
+1. Deep Purpose - Final DataSet - Unseen Targets.ipynb: We execute a 5-fold cross-validation over unseen targets (Semi-Inductive Test) on DeepPurpose using the network-derived negatives.

-Deep Purpose - Final DataSet - Unseen Nodes.ipynb: We execute a 5-fold cross-validation over unseen nodes on DeepPurpose using the network-derived negatives.
+2. Deep Purpose - Final DataSet - Unseen Nodes.ipynb: We execute a 5-fold cross-validation over unseen nodes (Inductive Test) on DeepPurpose using the network-derived negatives.

-### Configuration Model - 5 fold
+### DeepPurpose-and-Confuguration-Model

+1. DeepPurpose Rerun - Transformer CNN.ipynb: We train-test DeepPurpose using the benchmark BindingDB data.
+Multiple experiments on DeepPurpose have been carried out here, which includes randomly shuffling the chemical structures and degree analysis of DeepPurpose performance.
+2. Configuration Models on DeepPurpose data.ipynb: We explore the performance of the Duplex Configuration Model on the BindingDB dataset used in DeepPurpose.

+### EigenSpokes

+Eigen Spokes Analysis.ipynb - We run the EigenSpokes analysis here on the combined adjacency matrix (square adjancecy matrix with ligands and targets in both rows and columns).

+### Emergence-of-shortcuts

+1. Without_and_with_constant_fluctuations_p_bind=0.16.ipynb: Creates and runs the configuration model on the toy unipartite network created from the protein sample in BindingDB.
+Here we explore two scenarios related to the association between $k$ and $\langle K_d \ranlge$ - without any fluctuation and constant fluctuations over the $\langle K_d \ranlge$ values.
+2. With_varying_fluctuations.ipynb: Creates and runs the configuration model on the toy unipartite network created from the protein sample in BindingDB, where the fluctuations over the $\langle K_d \ranlge$ values follow similar trends as in the BindingDB data.

+### Engineered-Features

+1. Underdstanding Engineered Features.ipynb: We explore the explainability of the engineered features (simple features representing the ligand and protein molecules).
+2. VecNet Engineered Features - Mol2vec and Protvec Important Dimensions.ipynb: Identifies the most important dimensions in Mol2vec and ProtVec embeddings, in terms of protein-ligand binding.
+3. VecNet Engineered Features Concat Original Features.ipynb: Explores the performance of VecNet after concatencating the original ligand and protein embeddings.
+4. VecNet Engineered Features.ipynb: Replaces Mol2vec and ProtVec embeddings with simple engineered features in VecNet architecture and explores its performance.

+### Identifying-active-binding-sites

+1. VecNet-Protein-Trigrams-Study-GitHub.ipynb: We mutate the amino acid trigrams on the protein and observe the fluctuations in VecNet predictions.
+This process helps us identify the potential active binding sites on the amino acid sequence.

+### Random Input Tests

+1. VecNet-Unseen_Nodes-RANDOM.ipynb: Runs VecNet on unseen nodes (Inductive test) where the ligand and the protein embeddings are replaced by Gaussian random inputs.
+2. VecNet-Unseen_Nodes-T-RANDOM-Only.ipynb: Runs VecNet on unseen nodes (Inductive test) where the protein embeddings are replaced by Gaussian random inputs.
+3. VecNet-Unseen_Targets-RANDOM.ipynb: Runs VecNet on unseen targets (Semi-Inductive test) where the ligand and the protein embeddings are replaced by Gaussian random inputs.
+4. VecNet-Unseen_Targets-T-RANDOM-Only.ipynb: Runs VecNet on unseen targets (Semi-Inductive test) where the protein embeddings are replaced by Gaussian random inputs.

+### Siamese

+1. Siamese_Unseen_Nodes.ipynb: We create the network-derived negatives dataset and execute a 5-fold cross-validation on unseen nodes (Inductive test) here.
-Configuration Model - Cross-Validation.ipynb: We execute a 5-fold cross-validation over unseen targets and nodes on duplex configuration model using the network-derived negatives.
+2. Siamese_Unseen_Targets.ipynb: We execute a 5-fold cross-validation on unseen targets (Semi-Inductive test) here.

 ### VAENet

-VAENet-Unseen_Nodes.ipynb: We create the network-derived negatives and and execute a 5-fold cross-validation on unseen nodes here.
+1. VAENet-Unseen_Nodes.ipynb: We create the network-derived negatives and and execute a 5-fold cross-validation on unseen nodes (Inductive test) here.

-VAENet-Unseen_Targets.ipynb: We execute a 5-fold cross-validation on VAENet.

-### Siamese

-Siamese_Unseen_Nodes.ipynb: We create the network-derived negatives and and execute a 5-fold cross-validation on unseen nodes here.
+2. VAENet-Unseen_Targets.ipynb: We execute a 5-fold cross-validation on unseen targets (Semi-Inductive test) here.

-Siamese_Unseen_Targets.ipynb: We execute a 5-fold cross-validation on the Siamese model.

 ### Validation

-SARS-CoV-2 Predictions Analysis VecNet.ipynb: Auto docking validation of top and bottom 100 predictions made by VecNet on SARS-CoV-2 proteins and human genes associated with COVID-19.
+1. SARS-CoV-2 Predictions Analysis VecNet.ipynb: Auto-docking validation of top and bottom 100 predictions made by VecNet on SARS-CoV-2 viral proteins and human proteins associated with COVID-19.

-### EigenSpokes

-Eigen Spokes Analysis.ipynb - Runs Eigen Spokes analysis on combined adjacency matrix (square adjancecy matrix with both ligands and targets in rows and columns).

-### Random Input Tests
+### VecNet

-VecNet-Unseen_Nodes-RANDOM.ipynb: Run VecNet on unseen nodes where ligand and target embeddings are replaced by Gaussian random inputs.

-VecNet-Unseen_Nodes-T-RANDOM-Only.ipynb: Run VecNet on unseen nodes where target embeddings are replaced by Gaussian random inputs.

-VecNet-Unseen_Targets-RANDOM.ipynb: Run VecNet on unseen targets where ligand and target embeddings are replaced by Gaussian random inputs.

-VecNet-Unseen_Targets-T-RANDOM-Only.ipynb: Run VecNet on unseen targets where target embeddings are replaced by Gaussian random inputs.
+1. VecNet-Unseen_Nodes.ipynb: We create the network-derived negatives, execute a 5-fold cross-validation on unseen nodes (Inductive test), and make predictions on SARS-CoV-2 viral proteins and human proteins associated with COVID-19.
+2. VecNet-Unseen_Targets.ipynb: We execute a 5-fold cross-validation on unseen targets (Semi-Inductive test) here.

 ## External Resources